Retailer Policy Manual

 Compliance

-BCLC will apply the following guidelines in determining the appropriate remedies for service standard deficits or failures, breaches of the Lottery Retailer Agreement or Policies, and integrity or security incidents
+BCLC will apply the following guidelines in determining the appropriate remedies for service standard deficits or failures, breaches of the Lottery Retailer Agreement or Policies, and integrity or security incidents by Lottery Retailers and Lottery Site Employees.

 Code Confirmed Violation 1st Occurrence